Enter the portion of the amount shown on line 67 you wish to have refunded to you.

 68c.
 Input your account number starting in the first box on the left.
 The account number for a checking account may have up to 17 digits.

 The entire refund amount will be deposited into this one account.

 For savings accounts you will need to contact your financial institution to obtain the account number and routing number.
 The account the refund will be issued to must be located in the United States.

 Verify that the routing and account numbers are correct to avoid a delay in your refund.
 Any error will result in a paper refund.

 Do not request a deposit of your refund to an account that is not in your name, such as your tax return preparer’s account.
-Although you may owe your tax return preparer a fee for preparing your return do not have any part of your refund deposited into the preparer’s account to pay the fee.
+Although you may owe your tax return preparer a fee for preparing your return, do not have the preparer’s account to pay the fee.